 Dr. Segers also works as a staff psychologist within two services at the Child and Parent Resource Institute (CPRI): the Dual Diagnosis Program providing intensive (residential) services for children with intellectual disabilities and behavioural or emotional difficulties and the Brake Shop Clinic which provides services for children and youth with tic disorders and associated challenges.

-Dr. Segers is available to meet clients in our Hyde Park location.
+Dr. Segers is available to meet clients in our Hyde Park location but is unable to take any new referrals at this time.

 DR. CARLA SMITH